Mr-Smyth/circles/README.md

 * MongoDB to manage the database either locally or remotely on MongoDB Atlas.

 #### Then:

-1. Clone the Circles GitHub repository by clicking the Code, button in GitHub and copying the HTTPS Link.
-2. Open a Git Bash Command line, in your preferred destination.
+1. Open a Git Bash Command line, in your preferred destination.
-3. Enter git clone and paste in the link you copied.
+2. Enter git clone and paste in this link `https://github.com/Mr-Smyth/circles.git`
-4. CD into the circle's folder and create a .env file with the credentials, example:
+3. CD into the circle's folder and create a .env file with the correct credentials.
-5. Create a .flaskenv file and add the following entries:
+4. Create a .flaskenv file and add the following entries:
     *   FLASK_APP=run.py
     *   FLASK_ENV=development
-6. Install all requirements from the requirements.txt file.
+5. Install all requirements from the requirements.txt file.
 To do this enter:
     *   sudo -H pip3 -r requirements.txt
-7. You should now be able to launch your app locally.
+6. You should now be able to launch your app locally.
-8. The app should now be running on localhost on an address similar to http://127.0.0.1:5000.
+7. The app should now be running on localhost on an address similar to http://127.0.0.1:5000.
 Copy/paste this address into your browser.

 [Back to Index](#index)